An Introduction to Deep Morphological Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel method for deep feature learning, called Deep Morphological Network (DeepMorphNet), that is able to do morphological operations while optimizing their structuring elements toward a better solution.
-This proposed DeepMorphNet is composed of morphological layers, which are strongly based on a framework that is basically consisted of depthwise convolutions (that process the input with decomposed binary weights) and pooling layers.
-Such framework provides support for the creation of the basic morphological layers that perform erosion and dilation.
-This basic layer, in turn, allows the creation of other more complex layers, which may perform opening, dilation, (black and white) top-hat, and (an approximation of) geodesic reconstruction (by erosion or dilation).
-The proposed approach is trained end-to-end using standard algorithms employed in deep learning-based networks, including backpropagation and Stochastic Gradient Descent (SGD)~\cite{goodfellow2016deep}.
+In this proof of concept work, we proposed a new paradigm for deep networks where linear convolutions are replaced by non-linear morphological operations.
+The proposed method, called Deep Morphological Network (DeepMorphNet), is able to perform morphological operations while optimizing their structuring elements.
+Technically, the proposed approach is composed of morphological layers, which consist of morphological neurons.
+Such processing units are built upon a framework that is essentially based on depthwise convolution and pooling layers.
+In fact, this framework provides support for the creation of the basic morphological neurons that perform erosion and dilation.
+These, in turn, allow the creation of other more complex ones that perform opening, closing, top-hats, and (an approximation of) reconstructions.
+The proposed approach is trained end-to-end using standard algorithms employed in deep networks.

-Experiments were first conducted on two synthetic datasets in order to analyze the feature learning of the proposed technique as well as its efficiency.
-Results over these datasets have shown that the proposed DeepMorphNets are able to learn relevant structuring elements.
-In fact, the method could learn the expect (a priori) structuring element.
-Furthermore, the proposed approach learned a perfect classification of both datasets outperforming or producing equal results when compared to the ConvNets.
-This result shows the potential of DeepMorphNets, which are able to learn important filters that are also different from those learned by the ConvNets.
+Experiments were conducted using \textbf{six} datasets: two synthetic, two image, and two pixel classification ones.
+The first two were only employed to analyze the feature learning of the proposed technique whereas the other datasets were employed to assess the efficiency of the DeepMorphNets.
+Results over the synthetic datasets have shown that the proposed DeepMorphNets are able to learn relevant structuring elements perfectly classifying them.
+Considering the image classification datasets, the proposed DeepMorphNets outperform other similar deep morphological frameworks~\cite{mondal2020image,franchi2020deep} whereas producing competitive results when compared to ConvNets with equivalent architectures.
+Finally, for the pixel classification datasets, the proposed method outperformed (in approximately 5 percentage points of average accuracy) standard convolutional networks.
+In general, a conclusion common to all datasets is that the morphological networks are capable of learning relevant filters and extracting salient features.

-After this first analysis, the DeepMorphNet was analyzed using two remote sensing image classification datasets: (i) UCMerced Land-use Dataset~\cite{mercedlanduse}, composed of aerial high-resolution scenes in the visible spectrum, and (ii) WHU-RS19 Dataset~\cite{xia2010structural}, composed of high-resolution very distinct scenes.
-For both datasets, the DeepMorphNets produced competitive results when compared to the convolutional networks.
-This outcome corroborates with the previous conclusion, that the morphological networks are capable of learning relevant filters.